tbmreza/hh200/README.md

 Well-functioning system-under-test is the only thing that should matter; we're dodging the need for skipping cases in test scripts.

 #### 2. Regex, random, time batteries (compromising binary size)
-hh200 comes bundled with a full expression language BEL evaluator.
+hh200 comes integrated with a full expression language BEL evaluator.

 ## See also